Skip to content

 • Creating a cool, dark sleep environment

-When stress levels stay elevated for long periods, cortisol and other stress hormones can influence blood sugar regulation, digestion, sleep and energy levels.
+When stress levels stay elevated for long periods, cortisol and other stress hormones directly influence blood sugar regulation, digestion, sleep and immune function, all of which contribute to chronic inflammation.
+The goal is not to eliminate stress completely, but to support the nervous system more consistently.

 Helpful habits may include: